chrisgrieser/pdf-annotation-extractor-alfred/README.md

 # PDF Annotation Extractor
-Extract Annotations as Markdown & inserts Pandoc Citations with correct page numbers.
+Extract Annotations as Markdown & inserts Pandoc Citations as References.
+Correct Page numbers are automatically determined, highlights across pages merged, wikilinks automatically copied, and YAML Headers with bibliographic information prepended.

 ## Table of Content
 - [How to Use](https://github.com/chrisgrieser/pdf-annotation-extractor-alfred#how-to-use)